Orbital Longitudinal Magnetoelectricity in Quasi-2D Parity-Violating Antiferromagnets: Interplay of Berry Phase and Stacking Order: Introduction

-\emph {Introduction.}---The magnetoelectric (ME) effect describes the generation of magnetization by an electric field and of electric polarization by a magnetic field~\cite{catalan2006magnetocapacitance,gupta2022review,mori2002magnetoelectric,katsura2007dynamical}.
-This cross-coupling offers a promising paradigm for next-generation electronic devices, as it enables efficient control of magnetic and electric orders, which is a central objective for low-energy-consumption spintronics~\cite{fusil2014magnetoelectric,bea2008spintronics,trassin2015low}.
+The magnetoelectric (ME) effect describes the generation of magnetization by an electric field and of electric polarization by a magnetic field~\cite{catalan2006magnetocapacitance,gupta2022review,mori2002magnetoelectric,katsura2007dynamical}.
+This cross-coupling offers a promising paradigm for next-generation electronic devices, enabling efficient control of magnetic and electric orders, which is a central objective for low-energy-consumption spintronics~\cite{fusil2014magnetoelectric,bea2008spintronics,trassin2015low}.
 Historically, the ME effect has been extensively studied in three-dimensional (3D) single-phase multiferroics such as Cr$_2$O$_3$~\cite{iyama2013magnetoelectric} and BiFeO$_3$~\cite{wang2003epitaxial,kuo2016single}, where it typically arises from relativistic spin-orbit coupling and complex spin-lattice interactions~\cite{zhu2017modulation,lee2010strong}.
-In recent years, interests have grown in the topological origin of the magnetoelectric (ME) effect, including the gyrotropic ME effect~\cite{zhong2016gyrotropic,he2020magnetoelectric} and topological ME responses~\cite{essin2009magnetoelectric,wang2015quantized}.
-The former stems from the orbital magnetic moment on the Fermi surface, while the latter arises from the Chern-Simons term.
+In recent years, interests have grown in the topological origin of the ME12 effect, including the gyrotropic ME effect~\cite{zhong2016gyrotropic,he2020magnetoelectric} and topological ME responses~\cite{essin2009magnetoelectric,wang2015quantized}.